nandadhrm/cordova-tickets/README.md

-# mobile
+# CORDOVA
-Repository for my hybrid mobile projects<br>
+Feel free to clone or download for academic references.<br>
 MODELLED FOR MY UNIVERSITY ASSIGNMENT.